 Okta ASA delivers a modern, identity-first approach to server access that replaces the use of shared admin accounts and static credentials with short-lived, tightly scoped Client Certificates minted on-demand.
 Every login attempt via SSH or RDP is independently authenticated by the Okta platform, with the ability to inject multi-factor authentication (MFA) inline.
 Once authenticated, the user is authorized as a function of the role-based access controls (RBAC) associated with the target server.
 Within ASA, a grouping of servers and their respective RBAC are known as Projects.
 Only users who have been explicitly assigned to a Project are authorized to access the enrolled servers.

 Additional command-level controls can be implemented for Linux servers in the form of sudo entitlements.
 Administrators can create commands, or a group of commands, and explicitly assign to a group on the server, further restricting actions that can be performed on systems that carry cardholder data.

+While ASA is currently not in-scope for Okta’s PCI AOC, if used to protect access to cardholder environments it can help ensure PCI DSS compliance.
 Every server enrolled with ASA runs a local server agent which performs local account and entitlement management.
 The server agent also captures all login events, which are outputted as structured logs to the backend API that contain user and device metadata for PCI audits.
 This data may be delivered to a third-party security information and event management (SIEM) tool for further analysis.

 Okta security and compliance resources: